 From the coast path at Foxhole Slade (car parking at Pitton Green) follow the coast path eastwards for a mile to a junction where a public footpath continues straight ahead, and the coastal path veers to the right.
 Aim towards the headland on your right, and as you approach it, skirt around to the left, dropping to just below the height of the top of the cliffs.
 You should now see a rocky protuberance, and Longhole Cave is tucked in on the other side of this.

-The photo was taken at low tide, and shows the coastline looking towards Worm's Head (in the distance).
+The photo above shows the coastline looking towards Worm's Head (in the distance).